 MTEL Prep Courses & Workshops

-To further strengthen one's confidence and knowledge for the MTEL, preparation courses offer an additional helpful resource.
-A select number of Massachusetts colleges and universities offer in-person courses, but they vary widely by availability, cost, and which MTEL tests their courses cover.
+To further strengthen one's confidence and knowledge for the exam, MTEL prep courses offer an additional helpful resource.
+A select number of Massachusetts colleges and universities offer in-person courses, but they vary widely by availability, cost, and which MTEL test their courses cover.
 The Massachusetts Department of Elementary and Secondary Education maintains a database of this information, but test-takers should contact universities directly to gain the most up-to-date information.

 Additionally, many online, fee-based courses exist.
 When considering whether or not to take an MTEL prep course, several factors need to be considered.
 How does the test-taker learn best?
 Is it important to interact with a live instructor?
 Does the test-taker's schedule allow for a synchronous course, or is it more beneficial to have a self-paced, asynchronous one, i.e., MTEL prep online?
 What price is reasonable to pay, and what do test prep companies offer for this price?
 Thinking through these questions ahead of time will reduce both frustration and overspending.